tcmills/Game-Design-Capstone-Project/README.md

-# Game Design Capstone Project
+# Game Design Capstone Project (To the Magic Shop)

 "To the Magic Shop: Game Overview, Expectations, and Design Goals" (2:19) https://youtu.be/7iLtUp8-q14